Niroth36/SimpleEshop/JENKINS-ARGOCD-DEPLOYMENT.md

 1. Jenkins handles the Continuous Integration (CI) part:
    - Building the Docker image
    - Pushing the image to Docker Hub
-   - Updating the GitOps repository
+   - Updating the GitOps directory

 2. ArgoCD handles the Continuous Deployment (CD) part:
-   - Monitoring the GitOps repository for changes
+   - Monitoring the GitOps directory for changes
    - Automatically deploying the application to the Kubernetes cluster

-This GitOps workflow provides a robust and automated way to deploy your application, ensuring that your deployment is always in sync with the desired state defined in your GitOps repository.
+This GitOps workflow provides a robust and automated way to deploy your application, ensuring that your deployment is always in sync with the desired state defined in your GitOps directory.